-Anyone with a concern that a child is missing education can make a referral to our Access to Education Team.
+Anyone with a concern that a child is missing education can make a referral to our service.

-Whereabouts known but educational provision is not in place.
-Children whose education is most vulnerable include those who are:
+Children whose education is most vulnerable can include those who:

-- living in temporary accommodation or are homeless
+- live in temporary accommodation or are homeless

-- under the supervision of the youth justice system
+- are under the supervision of the youth justice system

-- at risk of ‘honour’ based violence including forced marriage
+- are at risk of ‘honour’ based violence including forced marriage

 - have long term health problems

 - are highly mobile, such as Gypsy, Roma and Traveller families or services families